trainslaw/Sip-N-Puff-Accessibility-Project/README.md

 ## 📫 Contact

-For questions, feedback, or collaboration, feel free to reach out via GitHub issues or email: **trainslaw@gmail.com** (if applicable)
+For questions, feedback, or collaboration, feel free to reach out via GitHub issues.

 ---